CNES/aviso-fes/README.rst

 This distribution contains a C API to be used to calculate the tide.
 The `API <API.rst>`_ documentation describes the functions to be used to perform the calculation.
-The directory `examples` contains an example of using this API.
+The directory `examples <examples>`_ contains an example of using this API.

 BIBLIOGRAPHY
 ############